 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate section represents the acquisition of net position that applies to a future period and therefore will not be recognized as an inflow of resources (revenue) until a later date.
-At June 30, 2018, the District had deferred inflows related to State pension plans.
+At June 30, 2019, the District had deferred inflows related to State pension plans and other miscellaneous unearned revenues.